thatdamncoder/whats-next-on-netflix/README.md

 - **Dataset**: Utilizes the 5000 TMDB Kaggle dataset for comprehensive movie information.
 - **Vectorization**: Employs text and count vectorization techniques for accurate movie matching.
 - **Engaging UI**: Incorporates Streamlit_extras for additional features and an engaging user experience.
-- **Poster Display**: View posters of the recommended movies for a visual preview.
+- **Poster Display**: View posters of the recommended movies for a visual preview using tmdb api.
 - **Deployment**: Hosted on Streamlit, accessible via [https://whats-next-on-netflix.streamlit.app/].

 ## How to Use